The Importance of Hydrochloric Acid

 Let’s get into undigested protein in your stomach.
 The problem is, if you cannot break down protein in your stomach, then you can’t build body tissue so there goes the hair, nails, skin, and muscle protein.

-In addition to these negative effects, you will lose precious neurotransmitters in the brain, the CNS and the spinal cord, important amino acids like tryptophan, important hormones like adrenaline (which gives you your “get up and go” and energy), and the amino acids that are necessary for building hormones.
+In addition to these negative effects, you will lose precious neurotransmitters in the brain, in the CNS, in the spinal cord, important amino acids like tryptophan, important hormones like adrenaline (which gives you your 'get up and go' and energy), and the amino acids that are necessary for building hormones.

 And when the hormones get out of balance, you get all kinds of problems from weight gain, to a slower metabolism, to mental/emotional issues.